xinlet/xinlet.github.io/_pages/about.md

 Current Position
 ======

-I am currently a principal biostatistician at Novartis.
+I am currently a Principal Biostatistician at Novartis.

 I completed my PhD at University of Bath, where my research focused on sparse statistical models for high-dimensional data.